kishore24-proj/CityLibrary_Cybersecurity_NIST_CSF/4.Respond/README.md

 Incidents involving vendor-managed platforms (e.g., third-party e-book portals) must also follow these procedures, with coordination between library IT staff and external support teams.

----

-Would you like to continue with:

-- Defining Roles & Responsibilities?
-- A runbook for a malware outbreak on library systems?
-- A data breach playbook tailored to patron data?
-- Or the Incident Classification matrix?